arieh/Events/README.md

 ###Important note
 The library *does not support multiple pseudo events*.
 This is by design - the pseudo events hide complex logic and function-wrapping.
-Doing `addEvent:once:delayed(1000)` might look nice, but hides the fact that it uses 3 levels of function wrapping.
+Doing `addEvent:once:delay(1000)` might look nice, but hides the fact that it uses 3 levels of function wrapping.
-By default, The library would simply fail to assign the pseudo event properly (will try to match `once:delayed` which doesn't exist), and will log an error to the console.
+By default, The library would simply fail to assign the pseudo event properly (will try to match `once:delay` which doesn't exist), and will log an error to the console.
 However, you can make the librart throw exceptions for multiple pseudo events by setting the `Events.strict` flag to true.

 ##Latched events